Nursing homes ratchet up steps to combat coronavirus

 Use the front door

-Marda Sayles, administrator at Joplin Gardens, 2810 S. Jackson Ave., Joplin, said the main change they’d made as of Monday was to funnel all visitors and other traffic through the front door, so traffic can be more easily monitored.
+Marda Sayles, administrator at Joplin Gardens, 2810 S. Jackson Ave. in Joplin, said the main change they’d made as of Monday was to funnel all people through the front door so that traffic can be more easily monitored.

-Sayles said this is similar to what they do during a severe cold or flu outbreak.
+Sayles said that is similar to what is done during a severe cold or flu outbreak.

 Sayles said she and her staff were following guidelines sent by email from the federal Centers for Disease Control and Prevention and the Missouri Department of Health and Senior Services.